xcart/xcart-docs/_pages/kb_en/upgrades/upgrade_540.md

 published: true
 version: X-Cart 5.4.x
 ---
-Once per day, each X-Cart store checks the X-Cart App Store for updates.
-The response from the Marketplace is cached for 24 hours.
+Once per day, each X-Cart store checks the X-Cart App Store for updates, the response being cached for 24 hours.
 If you need to delete this cache, open the link `admin.php?target=addons_list_marketplace&action=clear_cache`.

 If there is any kind of update/upgrade available, an **Updates are available** link will be displayed in the header of the Admin area:
 ![540-orange-upgrade-notification-header.png]({{site.baseurl}}/attachments/ref_331t0CWx/540-orange-upgrade-notification-header.png)